How Improper Installation of your Rain Gutters Can Cause Big Problems

-If you have rain gutters on your home it is crucial that you inspect them regularly, as they can cause damage to your structure instead of protecting it as it was designed to do.
+If you have rain gutters on your home, it is crucial that you inspect them regularly, as they can cause damage to your structure instead of protecting it.

 The damage that rain gutters can produce can be quite costly to repair, so we are going to go over some things to look for.
-The biggest issues happen when rain gutters are not properly installed, but there are many other factors to keep in mind.
+The biggest issues happen when rain gutters are not installed properly, but there are many other factors to keep in mind.

 Rain Gutter Inspection

 When inspecting a rain gutter system, you will want to look at:

 - Gutter holes and/or leaks

 If you are unsure of what you are looking at, you can contact a reputable company to check it out for you.